Student Loan Deferment vs Forbearance: What's The Difference?

 How Does an Income-Driven Repayment Plan Work?

 Another way to potentially reduce your federal student loan payment is to apply for an income-driven repayment plan.
-The government offers four different income-driven plans that tie the borrower’s monthly payment to their discretionary income, while considering other factors such as family size.
+The government offers four different income-driven plans—including the newest plan, Saving on a Valuable Education (SAVE)—which cap the borrower’s monthly payments at a small percentage of their discretionary income.

 The plan a borrower qualifies for depends on the type of loan they have and when it was borrowed.
-Depending on the plan, your monthly payment will generally be reduced to 10-20% of your discretionary income.
-If you make the required qualifying payments every month, your balance can be forgiven in 20 or 25 years.
+Depending on the plan, your monthly payment will generally be reduced to 10-20% of your discretionary income (or as low as 5% starting in July 2024 for certain SAVE plan participants).
+The repayment term is also extended up to 25 years.
+If you still have a balance once the repayment period is up, the remaining debt is forgiven.
+However, you may have to pay taxes on the canceled debt.

 How Can Student Loan Refinancing Help?

 For some borrowers, refinancing student loans can be an option that helps them reduce their monthly payment or lower their interest rate.
+(Note: You may pay more interest over the life of the loan if you refinance with an extended term.)
 Refinancing involves taking out a new loan from a private lender and using it to pay off existing federal or private loans, effectively combining multiple loans into one.

 The new loan will have a new term and interest rate, which has the potential to help borrowers save on interest or the amount they pay over the life of the loan.
 Borrowers with a solid credit score and employment history (among other positive financial indicators) are especially likely to be able to qualify for favorable terms.